 In terms of maintenance, as mentioned earlier, granite is porous while quartz is non-porous.
 This just means that granite has a lot of minute spaces or holes in the material which allows liquid or air to pass.
 This makes granite a lot more absorbent to stains and liquids that will be spilled into the material.
 As a result, granites are generally harder to maintain as it’s more susceptible to microbes and stain build-up which means you’ll have to clean your sink now and then.
 It is also recommended to have your granite material sealed to prolong its years.

 In contrast with quartz sinks, you can rest assured that it requires low maintenance since it’s nonporous.
 This protects your sink from stains and liquid elements with its compact material.
 Please note however that this makes it less resistant to heat unlike granite so you’ll have to be careful when placing hot objects in it.

-As a broad comparison, granite is more expensive than quartz, but these are just the basic kinds and it will still depend on which design and quality you’ll choose.
-You also have to factor in the cost of installation of the two, and in this case, quartz is generally more expensive to install than any other stone.
+As a broad comparison, granite slabs are more expensive than quartz, but these are just the basic kinds and it will still depend on which design and quality you’ll choose.
+You also have to factor in the cost of installation of the two, and in this case, quartz is generally more expensive to install than other materials.
 This is for a good reason, as quartz tends to be less expensive in terms of maintenance.

 You can also rest assured that these quartzes are a form of investment that can last for years.
 Granite and quartz can both fall somewhere between $80 and $140 per square foot, though the former can go as high as $175 for certain varieties.